kubernetes/kubernetes/docs/admin/kube-controller-manager.md

       --concurrent-replicaset-syncs=5: The number of replica sets that are allowed to sync concurrently.
 Larger number = more responsive replica management, but more CPU (and network) load
       --concurrent-resource-quota-syncs=5: The number of resource quotas that are allowed to sync concurrently.
 Larger number = more responsive quota management, but more CPU (and network) load
       --concurrent_rc_syncs=5: The number of replication controllers that are allowed to sync concurrently.
 Larger number = more responsive replica management, but more CPU (and network) load
+      --configure-cloud-routes[=true]: Should CIDRs allocated by allocate-node-cidrs be configured on the cloud provider.
       --controller-start-interval=0: Interval between starting controller managers.
       --daemonset-lookup-cache-size=1024: The the size of lookup cache for daemonsets.
 Larger number = more responsive daemonsets, but more MEM load.
       --deleting-pods-burst=10: Number of nodes on which pods are bursty deleted in case of node failure.
 For more details look into RateLimiter.